The Lord is My Shepherd

 The accompaniments are nearly identical, but there are a few modifications in the choral version to accommodate the harmonies.
 The violin obbligato can be used with either arrangement.
 The solo score is provided both with and without the obbligato included.
 The choral score includes the violin, and a “vocal parts only” score which is just that—and only two pages long.

-One note–I know someone will ask, so here’s the answer in advance: The key signatures in the sheet music are not the same as those used in the recording, because the vocalist chose to sing it up a step, beginning in Eb major.
+One note–I know someone will ask, so here’s the answer in advance: The key signatures in the sheet music are not the same as those used in the recording, because the vocalist chose to sing it up a half step, beginning in Eb major.
 That puts the end section after the key change in six sharps–a key that some pianists don’t really care for much.
 If you’re happy to play in six sharps, feel free to use the Personal Composer files to transpose it.
 If you hand it to an unsuspecting accompanist in that key, be sure to tell them it’s not my fault.

 Sheet Music Downloads